by Kareem Uhuru

 Antonio Moore and Yvette Carnell #ADOS

 These two are essentially one person.
 Moore is a California lawyer who apparently worked for the Los Angeles County prosecutor’s office at some point.
 Carnell has a Youtube channel with over 74,000 subscribers and appears to be in charge of the duo.
-They “founded” #ADOS, which means American Descendants of Slavery.
+Carnell and Moore say they “founded” #ADOS, which means American Descendants of Slavery.
 Many black people view ADOS as lineage, and reject the politicization by Carnell and Moore.
+There are also other individuals and groups who have used the term ADOS or DOAS long before these two.

 “ToneTalks” and “BreakingBrown” are Democrats.
 They tell black people to unconditionally vote for Democrats.
 They encourage black people to beg for federal government jobs, in lieu of entrepreneurship.
 Seriously.